The Acupuncture Evidence Project

 How Acupuncture Works

 In simple terms, acupuncture works by stimulating the body to do what it naturally does.
-Extensive research into the physiological mechanisms of acupuncture show a wide range of effects on the nervous system (via biochemical and mechanical pathways), and through the purinergic signaling system via adenosine and ATP (which helps explain acupuncture’s broad regulatory benefits for the whole body).
-Citations and more details about these findings can be found here.
+Extensive research into the physiological mechanisms of acupuncture show a wide range of pathways that affect every system of the body, including: